top of page

 The end goal is not to touch your toes or stand on your head, although that can happen!
 Through yoga we aim to observe our own bodies, minds, thoughts and energy, and witness all that goes on without becoming enmeshed in it.

 If you feel ready to try some yoga, you do need to pre-book, to avoid over-crowding in the class.
-Smaller class sizes mean that everyone gets personal attention.

 Please bring a yoga mat and a blanket.
 You should wear comfortable clothes that you can move comfortably in.
 Try not to eat a heavy meal before yoga!